 Depending on how loud you or your partner sleep at night, you might want to try some tips that can help to make this sleep disorder less noticeable.

 - Invest in a “quiet” mattress.
 Some beds are more noise-reducing than others.
 Typically, light sleepers do not choose innerspring and hybrid mattresses as they do produce some sound when your partner is moving.
 I recommend choosing memory foam or latex mattresses that are the most sound-absorbing.

 - Purchase noise-reducing products.
-Nowadays, there are various products that can help minimize to minimize the noise when you sleep.
+Nowadays, there are various products that can help minimize the noise when you sleep.
 For example, you can try the white noise app for your phone.
 It can mask all the other sounds that occur naturally in your environment.